xstherrera1987/divecatalina.net/dev/mock5/README.md

 TODO:
 ---

+#### JEM
++ Style contact form
-+ Add links to index.html
++ Make footer links responsive
-+ Change nav bar
-+ Add dive pages into mock 5
++ Greate gallery.html, photo-gallery.html, video-gallery.html
++ If you have time, format the dive pages (actually, may want to make this a priority over gallery)